 It’s best buy just enough rice that can be finished within a month.
-When you need to store the extra rice, store it in an airtight container like this one on Amazon.
+When you need to store the extra rice, store it in an airtight container.
 If there’s anymore rice then leave it in the bag.
 Make sure you seal the bag tight with tape to leave in moisture so it remains fresh.
 Fill up your smaller container of rice as required.

 Which Japanese rice brand to buy?

 Some of the best Japanese rice brands to buy are Koshihikari Rice, Tamanishiki Super Premium Short Grain Rice, Kijima Tsuyahime Yamagata White Rice, Hitomebore Rice, and Ubara Extra Premium Japanese White Rice

 Is Japanese rice and Sushi rice the same?

 Japanese rice and sushi rice is not the same thing.
 Japanese rice is cooked plain to go along with everyday meals like Japanese curry or for onigiri rice balls.
 Sushi rice, on the other hand, is steamed Japanese rice that is flavored with vinegar-based seasonings and is used for making sushi only.